fkhadra/react-toastify-doc/docs/how-to-style.md

 The `ToastContainer` accept the following props for styling:

-- className: applied at the root
+- className: applied to the container
-- groupClassName: applied on the TransitionGroup component
 - toastClassName: applied on the toast wrapper
 - bodyClassName: applied on the toast body
 - progressClassName: applied on the progress bar
-- style: inline style applied to the root
+- style: inline style applied to the container
-- groupStyle: inline style applied on the TransitionGroup component

 ```jsx
 <ToastContainer className="foo" style={{ width: "2000px" }} />